 Behaviour, Relationships and Expectations

 At Manchester Secondary PRU we believe that all behaviour is communication.
 Our aim is to try to understand the function of the behaviour and be curious and innovative in finding solutions to support our young people.
 Our practice is driven by the 6 principles of nurture, which allows us to 're-frame' potentially difficult situations to find a positive solution.
-Our core values directly reflect our nurturing practice: communcation, inclusivity, nurture, resilience and aspiration.
+Our core values directly reflect our nurturing practice: communication, inclusivity, nurture, resilience and aspiration.

 - Children's learning is understood developmentally.